Updated 07 June 2021.

 At Ubinodes, we run various consulting projects which is used to form a network between consultants.
 An agreement is used to guarantee the legal trustworthiness of each transaction between nodes.
 The best part about everything is that several kinds of services can be offered to various clients which would lead to rapid growth.
 The existence of a distributed network greatly reduces the problem of development on Ubinodes.
 With this network, information can be relayed to different nodes, edge networks can be formed, resources can be effectively distributed and the progress of consultancy services significantly accelerated.

 Ubinodes is designed as a scalable heterogeneous network that provides a platform for information and transactions on which a large number of verifiable and globally consistent consultancy projects can be built and structured through consensus.
-On the basis of this inter-networking trust, Ubinodes is committed to turning international business into a networking infrastructure which would positively people’s lives.
+On the basis of this inter-networking trust, Ubinodes is committed to turning international business into a networking infrastructure which would positively impact people’s lives.

 Due to various factors, manufacturers generally find it hard to source for funds.
 The extra costs incurred when rendering consultancy services only increases the manufacturer’s burden.
 Our solution does not just reduce their burden, we plan on creating a network of consulting experts that provides value to both consultants and manufacturers helping Ubinodes grow and expand organically and adaptively.

-Adding new functions to an existing centralized entity is not easy, but in a distributed ecosystem, we can allow the various consultants add their own functions and services, so as to gain additional revenue through an economic-driven model.
+Adding new functions to an existing centralized entity is not easy, but in a distributed ecosystem, we can allow the various consultants to add their own functions and services, so as to gain additional revenue through an economic-driven model.
 As we know, the primary aim of a monopolistic system is to maximize profit, in this system consultants protect their intellectual property at all cost as it’s their mainstay.

-In our new model, our aim is to drive consultants to share knowledge and their wealth of experience, and in return they earn profit or income through our distributed economic model unlike what you find in a centralized monopoly.
+In our new model, our aim is to drive consultants to share knowledge and their wealth of experience, and in return they earn profit or income through our distributed economic model unlike what you’d find in a centralized monopoly.
 Here, each consultant will provide a service based on their skillset, which would be useful in a project to a manufacturer or another consultant.

 Services rendered could range from full time consultancy, writing, graphic design or a casual freelancer leveraging on Ubinode’s platform to showcase his/her services to those in need of it worldwide.
 Consultants are not in competition with each other, rather workload can be shared to achieve maximum results.